Some of the specific information provided herein applies to Chapter 13 bankruptcy filing in the Middle District of Florida, Orlando Division.

-Chapter 13 bankruptcy essentially is a court supervised payment plan whereby you pay your unsecured creditors what you can afford to pay based upon your family income and your reasonable family expenses.
-Chapter 13 bankruptcy has two basic requirements: first, you must pay through your Chapter 13 bankruptcy plan to your unsecured creditors all of your disposable family income until your creditors are paid in full or for five years, whichever comes first, and second, you must pay your unsecured creditors at least as much as they would receive from your non‑exempt property if you filed a Chapter 7 bankruptcy.
+Chapter 13 bankruptcy, often referred to as a “wage earner” bankruptcy, is a court-supervised payment plan where you pay your secured and unsecured creditors monthly based upon your income and reasonable expenses.
+To qualify, you must have sufficient income to make payments to your secured creditors (including paying any past due payments).
+You are required to pay all of your disposable family income into the plan until your creditors are paid in full or for five years, whichever comes first, and you must pay your unsecured creditors at least as much as they would receive from your non‑exempt property if you filed a Chapter 7 bankruptcy.

-You can file Chapter 13 in Florida bankruptcy court only if you otherwise qualify to file bankruptcy in Florida.
-Chapter 13 has debt limits of $360,475 for unsecured debts and $1,081.400 for secured debts.
-Unsecured debts include personal loans, medical bills, and credit cards issued by banks (such as Visa, MasterCard, American Express, or Discover) and other credit cards used to purchase consumable items such as clothing, food, vacations, etc. Secured debts include those debts where the creditor has a security interest in your property to guarantee payment.
-Examples of secured debts include mortgages, car loan, loans from finance companies (usually secured by household items), furniture, computers or electronics.
-If you purchased store goods using a store credit card, such as a card from Rooms to Go, Best Buy, etc., the store probably has a security interest in certain items purchased, which makes the store a secured creditor.
+You can file Chapter 13 in Florida bankruptcy court only if you are a Florida resident with sufficient income to support a successful Chapter 13 Plan.
+Chapter 13 has debt limits of $383,175 for unsecured debts and $1,149,525 for secured debts (these debt ceilings are increased from time to time).
+Unsecured debts include personal loans, medical bills, and credit cards issued by banks (such as Visa, MasterCard, American Express, or Discover) and other credit cards used to purchase consumable items such as clothing, food, vacations, etc. Secured debts include those debts where the creditor has a security interest in your property to guarantee payment (mortgages, car loans, furniture, electronics, etc.).

 Chapter 13 Bankruptcy Procedures

-Your bankruptcy attorney needs to file a Suggestion of Bankruptcy in pending civil cases, so it is important that you provide your bankruptcy attorney a copy of foreclosure papers and any other lawsuits you have received.
+You or your bankruptcy attorney should file a suggestion of bankruptcy in any pending civil cases.
+Provide your bankruptcy attorney a copy of foreclosure papers and any other lawsuits you have received.
 Also provide the name and address of the creditor’s attorney.
-The bankruptcy attorney’s filing of a Suggestion of Bankruptcy does not mean that your bankruptcy attorney represents you in that case.

-Handling Your Creditors After Filing.
-The Court mails the “341 Notice” to your creditors approximately one week after the petition is filed at the address you provided.
-If a creditor contacts you after you have received the 341 notice, advise them that you have filed bankruptcy, give them your case number.
-Ask that they no longer contact you as is stated in the 341 Notice.
-If you receive any bills after filing, you should mail a copy of the 341 Notice to the creditor with the bill.
+The Court mails the “341 Notice” to you and your creditors approximately one week after your bankruptcy has been filed.
+If a creditor contacts you after you have received the 341 notice, advise them that you have filed a Chapter 13 bankruptcy, give them your case number and filing date, and ask that they no longer contact you.
+If you receive any bills or statements from a creditor after your case is filed, you should mail a copy of the 341 Notice to the creditor with a copy of the bill.